City Light releases more details on poles that collapsed, but says it still doesn’t know why they toppled

 Seattle City Light officials say they still don’t know why more than two dozen utility poles collapsed near the Museum of Flight last Friday, with one plunging through a car, narrowly missing its two occupants.

 “No, we do not know what caused it at this point,” Debra Smith, the recently hired CEO of Seattle City Light, said Thursday.
-“My guess it that there was a cascading event — a pole that fell, and that pole pulled down the other poles.
+“My guess is that there was a cascading event — a pole that fell, and that pole pulled down the other poles.
 But one of the most important things we want to know is what pole fell first.
 But we don’t know that yet.”

 The city utility has yet to hire a third-party investigator to review the incident, Smith added.
 Finding a qualified firm to conduct the review is taking longer than first thought, she said, though utility officials are now in talks with a national engineering firm.